- Crane Laptop Stands

 Keep your laptop flat on the Surface

-Using a cooling pad, you can keep your laptop cool, but a flat surface and hard surface are best.
-A flat surface will keep the bottom of your laptop elevated and allow air to flow around and under it.
-Your laptop should never be placed on a hard surface.
+Using cooling pads, you can keep your laptop cool, but a flat surface and hard surface are best.
+A flat one will keep the bottom of your laptop elevated and allow air to flow around and under it.
+Your laptop should never be placed on a hard one.

 Your laptop should not be placed on a pillow, blanket, or bed.
 These things will heat the machine more and make it less efficient at releasing the heat.
 It is essential to place your laptop on a flat surface.
 In this instance, a hard surface does not mean that it should be kept on the floor as it will collect dust particles from the floor.

 It is important to ensure that there aren’t any other objects in close proximity to the laptop.
 This will prevent heat from being blocked.
 The laptop’s components will heat up if an object blocks the air from it.